Why Do Japanese People Have Black Hair?

 Why Do Japanese People Have Black Hair?
 1

-Hair color for any ethnicity is determined by two factors: eumelanin and pheomelanin (Leerunyakul, 2020).
+Hair color for any ethnicity is determined by eumelanin and pheomelanin (Leerunyakul, 2020).

-These are the two pigments that are responsible for both hair and skin color.
+These are the two pigments responsible for hair and skin color.

 Can Japanese people have brown hair?